Squeezing light to get nonclassical work in quantum engines: Thermodynamical analysis of the squeezing Otto Engine

-To further understand the interplay between squeezing and thermal effects, we have also considered cycles with fixed values of $\bar{n}$ and varying values of the squeezing parameter $r_2$.
-Fig.~\ref{fig:W_exp_r_n} shows the net expansion work extracted from the cycle as a function of $r_2$ for different values of $\bar{n}$.
+To further understand the interplay between squeezing and thermal effects, we have also considered several cycles with $r_1=0.1$, fixed values of $\bar{n}$ and varying values of the squeezing amplitude $r_2$.
+Figure~\ref{fig:W_exp_r_n} shows the net expansion work extracted from the cycle as a function of $r_2$ for different values of $\bar{n}$.
 The expansion work increases monotonically with $r_2$ for each $\bar{n}$, saturating to a maximum expansion work $W_\text{exp}^\text{max}(\bar{n})$ for large enough $r_2$.
-We find that $W_\text{exp}^\text{max}(\bar{n})$ decreases for increasing $\bar{n}$, as expected from the detrimental effect of thermal fluctuations for quantum work extraction described above.
+We find that the asymptotic $W_\text{exp}^\text{max}(\bar{n})$ decreases for increasing $\bar{n}$, as expected from the detrimental effect of thermal fluctuations for quantum work extraction described above.
 Indeed, a similar temperature-squeezing interplay has also been observed in the charging process of quantum batteries \cite{centrone:2021pra}.
-Quite remarkably however, for intermediate values of the squeezing $r_2$, there exists a nontrivial mean photon number $\bar{n}^*(r_2)$ which maximizes the expansion work output.
+Quite remarkably, however, for intermediate values of the squeezing $r_2$, there exists a nontrivial value $\bar{n}^*(r_2)$ which maximizes the expansion work output.
 This behavior is already apparent from the crossing of the $W_\text{exp}(r_2)$ curves in Fig.~\ref{fig:W_exp_r_n}.
 Solving the equation $\left.\partial W_{\text{exp}} (r_2, \bar{n}) / \partial \bar{n}\right|_{\bar{n}=\bar{n}^*}=0$, we obtain $\bar{n}^*(r_2)$, see inset to Fig.~\ref{fig:W_exp_r_n}.
-Interestingly, while $\bar{n}^*(r_2)$ decreases monotonically with $r_2$, for intermediate squeezing it takes a non-zero value, meaning that some degree of thermal activity helps in extracting usable energy from squeezing baths even if there is no temperature gradient.
+Interestingly, while $\bar{n}^*(r_2)$ decreases monotonically with $r_2$, for intermediate squeezing it takes a nonzero value, meaning that some degree of thermal activity helps in extracting usable energy from squeezing baths even if there is no temperature gradient.
 This reveals a nontrivial interplay between squeezing and thermal effects which can be harnessed for optimal work output.

+Finally, in order to assess the performance of the squeezing Otto engine, we now discuss its efficiency assuming squeezed thermal states at the beginning and the end of the dissipative strokes, see Eq. \eqref{Qdissip} above.
+The efficiency $\eta$ is defined as the ratio of the net extractable work output over the heat absorbed.
+In our case, the net extractable work is given by the expansion work $W_\text{exp}$ integrated over the whole cycle, see Eq. \eqref{eqn:expansion} and Fig.~\ref{fig:cycles}(d).
+Moreover, stroke 2 acts as the \emph{energy-absorbing} stroke, where the system absorbs heat due to the transition to higher squeezing ($ r_2 > r_1 $), while in stroke 4 the system releases heat in contact to the low-squeezing bath.
+Therefore, the efficiency of the squeezing engine in extracting mechanical work is simply $\eta \equiv W_{\mathrm{exp}}/Q_{2}$.
+Now, since the engine operates in a stationary cycle, $\Delta E_{\mathrm{cyc}} = 0 = \tilde{W}_\mathrm{Al} - (Q_2 + Q_4)$, see Fig. \ref{fig:cycles}(b), so the first law of thermodynamics imposes that